-The Language Arts/Reading concentration of the Bachelor of Science in Education in Middle Level Education degree prepares students to teach English language and reading to children in grades 4 through 8.
+The language arts/reading concentration of the Bachelor of Science in Education (B.S.Ed.) in Middle Level Education degree prepares students to teach English language and reading to children in grades 4 through 8.
 Upon successful completion of this program, students will earn a bachelor's degree and be eligible for Pennsylvania teaching certification.

-Qualified undergraduate students in this concentration may be eligible to participate in the accelerated B.S.Ed.-to-M.Ed. program, which enables them to take graduate courses that apply to both their bachelor's degree in Middle Level Education: Language Arts/Reading and (thereafter) a master's in Integrative STEM Education K-12.
+Qualified undergraduate students in this concentration may be eligible to participate in the accelerated B.S.Ed.-to-M.Ed. program, which enables them to take graduate courses that apply to both their B.S.Ed. in Middle Level Education: Language Arts/Reading and (thereafter) a master's in integrative STEM education K-12.

 Through the accelerated program, students can complete both degrees at Cal U with a total of 142 credits.